Daulatabad Fort: History

-The site had been occupied since at least 100 BC, and now has remains of Hindu & Jain temples similar to those at Ajanta and Ellora.
+The site had been occupied since at least 100 BC, and now has remains of Hindu and Jain temples similar to those at Ajanta and Ellora.
 A series of niches carved with Jain Tirthankara in cave 32.

 The city is said to have been founded c.
 1187 by Bhillama V, a Yadava prince who renounced his allegiance to the Chalukyas and established the power of the Yadava dynasty in the west.
-During the rule of the Yadava king Ramachandra, Alauddin Khalji of Delhi Sultanate raided Devagiri in 1296, forcing the Yadavas to pay a hefty tribute.
+During the rule of the Yadava king Ramachandra, Alauddin Khalji of the Delhi Sultanate raided Devagiri in 1296, forcing the Yadavas to pay a hefty tribute.
 When the tribute payments stopped, Alauddin sent a second expedition to Devagiri in 1308, forcing Ramachandra to become his vassal.

-In 1328, Muhammad bin Tughluq of Delhi Sultanate transferred the capital of his kingdom to Devagiri, and renamed it Daulatabad.
+In 1328, Muhammad bin Tughluq of the Delhi sultanate transferred the capital of his kingdom to Devagiri, and renamed it Daulatabad.
 The sultan made Daulatabad (Devagiri) his second capital in 1327.
 Some scholars argue that the idea behind transferring the capital was rational, because it lay more or less in the centre of the kingdom, and geographically secured the capital from the north-west frontier attacks.

-In the Daulatabad fort, he found the area arid & dry.His capital-shift strategy failed miserably.
-Hence he shifted back to Delhi & earned him the moniker "Mad King".
+In the Daulatabad fort, Tughluq found the area arid and dry.
+His capital-shift strategy failed miserably.
+Hence he shifted back to Delhi and earned the moniker "Mad King".

-The next important event in the Daulatabad fort time-line was the construction of the Chand Minar by the Bahmani ruler Hasan Gangu Bahmani, also known as Ala-ud-Din Bahman Shah (r.
+The next important event in the Daulatabad fort time-line was the construction of the Chand Minar by the Bahmani Sultan Hasan Gangu Bahmani, also known as Ala-ud-Din Bahman Shah (r.
 3 August 1347 – 11 February 1358).

-Hasan Gangu built the Chand Minar as a replica of the Qutb Minar of Delhi, of which he was a great fan of.
-He employed Iranian architects to built the Minar who used Lapis Lazuli & Red Ocher for coloring.
-Currently, the Minar is out of bounds for the tourists, because of a suicide case.
+Hasan Gangu built the Chand Minar as a replica of the Qutb Minar of Delhi, of which he was a great fan.
+He employed Iranian architects to build the Minar, who used lapis lazuli and red ocher for coloring.
+Currently, the Minar is out of bounds for tourists, because of a suicide case.

-As we move further into the fort, we can see the Chini Mahal, a VIP prison built by Aurangzeb.
-In this prison, he kept Abul Hasan Tana Shah of the Qutb Shahi Dynasty of Hyderabad.
-The antecedents of Abul Hasan Tana Shah, the last Qutub Shahi king are shrouded in mystery.
-Although a kinsman of the Golconda royals, he spent his formative years as a disciple of renowned Sufi saint Shah Raju Qattal, leading a spartan existence away from the pomp and grandeur of royalty.
-Shah Raziuddin Hussaini, popularly known as Shah Raju, was held in high esteem by both the nobility and commoners of Hyderabad.
-Abdullah Qutub Shah, the seventh king of Golconda was among his most ardent devotees.
-He died in prison leaving no male heir to the throne.
+The Chini Mahal, located further inside the fort, is believed to date back to the Nizam Shahi dynasty.
+Later, it was repurposed as a prison by the Mughals, reputedly holding Abul Hasan Qutb Shah of the Golconda Sultanate of Hyderabad.

-Most of the present-day fortification was constructed under the Bahmanis and the Nizam Shahs of Ahmadnagar.
+Most of the present-day fortification was constructed under the Bahmanis and the Nizam Shahs of Ahmednagar Sultanate.

-The Mughal Governor of the Deccan under Shah Jahan, captured the fortress in 1632 and imprisoned the Nizam Shahi prince Hussain Shah.
+The Mughal Governor of the Deccan under Shah Jahan, captured the fortress in 1632 and imprisoned the Nizam Shahi prince.

-It was recaptured by the Marathas in 1760.
+It was captured by the Maratha Empire in 1760.